askeksa/Rose/README.txt

   Negate value.
 Used instead of - to enable airy, delimiter-sparse syntax.
 - sine ( <expression> )
   Computes the sine of 2pi * argument.
+- rand
+  Produces a random number between 0 and 1.
 - ( <expression> )
   For grouping.